mschuchard/jenkins-devops-libs/docs/Helm.md

 ```

 ### helm.setup(String version, String install_path = '/usr/bin')
 Locally installs a specific version of helm and then initializes helm and tiller.
+It is strongly recommended to manage this with a software provisioner instead, but this can be helpful for quick one-offs.

 ```groovy
 helm.setup('2.8.2', '/usr/local/bin')